-Author: Dr. Cindy Sturt
+Author: Dr. Cindy Sturt, MD, FACS

 Varicose and Spider Veins: Why they Affect Women More than Men